porres/Live-Electronics-Tutorial/README.md

 This tutorial presents theory and practice of Live Electronics and computer music, synthesis/DSP (digital Signal Processing) topics without any prerequisite.
 It's aimed at newbies, dummies, enthusiasts and also experts.

 This didactic work is licenced via Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), which allows downloading and sharing with proper credit.
-It also forbids its usage for comercial purposes.
+It also forbids its usage for commercial purposes.
 Check the license at: <https://creativecommons.org/licenses/by-nc-nd/4.0/>.

    This is a didactic project developed with Pure Data (or just "Pd", a.k.a.
 "Pd vanilla" distribution) and the ELSE library for Pd.
 Pd is an open source software developed by Miller Puckette - get it at <http://msp.ucsd.edu/software.html>.
 Note that the major forks of Pd (Pd-Extended and Purr Data) are incompatible to this tutorial (and the ELSE library).
 Also Access <http://puredata.info> for other resources on Pd.
 The official Pd mailing list is found here: <http://lists.puredata.info/listinfo/pdlist>.